TFLORES318/EventTrackerProject/README.md

 There are many ways to filter the books based on your wants and more can be built upon suggestion.

-- This program contains one entity - book which has a total of 13 fields
+- This program contains one entity - Book which has a total of 13 fields
 <p align="center"> <img src="https://i.imgur.com/jBxn2Gi.png"> </p>

+- There is also a Book Controller, Book Service and Service Impl and Book Repository that extends JPA Repository for access of various CRUD operations.

 ## API Endpoints